Blog Layout

 It is easy to see from this scenario, in real life, we tend to project our assumption (our reality) onto the situation, but the reality might not be what we have perceived.

-People respond according to their map of their world, for it is their reality.
+People respond according to the map of their world, for it is their reality.

 It is not my past that makes who I am but how I respond to it